lhcb/first-analysis-steps/install-party.md

 1. Visit the [`Anaconda downloads`](http://continuum.io/downloads) page.
 2. Make sure to select the correct operating system (Windows, Mac or Linux)
 3. For `lxplus` download the Linux 64bit - Python2.7 installer.
-To do this, right click on 64-bit installer for python 2.7 and click on copy link address.To begin inst   alling this on `lxplus` you need to use wget:
+To do this, right click on 64-bit installer for python 2.7 and click on copy link address.To begin installing this on `lxplus` you need to use wget:

    ```bash
    $ wget https://repo.continuum.io/archive/Anaconda2-4.2.0-Linux-x86_64.sh